The Lottery Paradox: A Terrible Bet

 The expected value of a lottery ticket is almost always negative.
 People buy them anyway — and they're not being irrational in the way you might think.

-Casino games are random on every individual spin, roll, or hand.
-But over thousands of plays, the math guarantees the house comes out ahead.
+Casino games are random on every spin or hand.
+But over thousands of plays, the math guarantees the house wins.
 Here's how that works.

-Playing cards have traveled from Tang Dynasty China to European courts to your phone screen.
-Their design has changed remarkably little — and the reasons why tell us something about how good design endures.
+Playing cards traveled from Tang Dynasty China to your phone screen.
+Their design has barely changed — here's why good design endures.